-Financing the future of mobility has been added to your bookmarks.
+Financing the future of mobility has been saved

 How will the rise of carsharing and self-driving vehicles alter the landscape for auto financiers?
 It might dramatically change the number and size of loans—and who needs them.
 Increasingly, customers will be not individual car owners but businesses, and we anticipate overall loan volumes to decline.

 Subscribe to receive updates on Future of Mobility

 Few consumer-facing businesses are as dependent on well-functioning and widely available financing as the automotive industry.1 Roughly $500 billion in new loans and leases are originated annually, and 86 percent of new car purchases and 55 percent of used ones rely on borrowed money, with banks, captives, and fleet financiers all playing important roles (figure 1).2 Collectively, the US auto finance industry held roughly $1 trillion in outstanding loans and leases in 2015, translating to nearly $111 billion in revenue.3

 The well-established role of auto finance will be deeply challenged in the coming years as the extended global automotive industry evolves into a new mobility ecosystem.
 A series of converging social and technological forces, from advanced powertrains to shifting consumer preferences and the emergence of autonomous vehicles, will reshape the way people and goods move about in the coming years.
 Most notably for auto financing, the rise of shared access to vehicles and drop in the number of consumer purchases could dramatically alter the number and size of loans—and who needs them.4 Customers will increasingly be businesses in addition to individual consumers, and overall loan volume—and its associated revenue—could decline dramatically in the long run.5